TomF98/torchphysics/README.rst

 Some build in features are:

 - mesh free domain generation.
 With pre implemented domain types:
   *Point, Interval, Parallelogram, Circle, Triangle and Sphere*
-- loading external created objects, thanks to a soft dependency on trimesh_ and Shapely_
+- loading external created objects, thanks to a soft dependency on trimesh_
+  and Shapely_
 - creating complex domains with the boolean operators *Union*, *Cut* and *Intersection* and higher dimensional objects over the Cartesian product
 - allowing interdependence of different domains, e.g. creating moving domains
 - different point sampling methods for every domain:
   *RandomUniform, Grid, Gaussian, Latin hypercube, Adaptive* and some more for specific domains
-- many different operators to easily define a differential equation
+- different operators to easily define a differential equation
 - pre implemented fully connected neural network and easy implementation of additional model structures
 - sequentially or parallel evaluation/training of different neural networks
 - normalization layers and adaptive weights to speed up the trainings process
 - powerful and versatile training thanks to `PyTorch Lightning`_
     - many options for optimizers and learning rate control
     - monitoring loss of individual conditions while training

 .. _trimesh: https://github.com/mikedh/trimesh